bazelbuild/rules_docker/README.md

 This can then be referenced in `BUILD` files as `@base//image`.

-If you wish to use container_pull using custom docker authentication credentials:
+If you wish to use container_pull using custom docker authentication credentials, in `WORKSPACE`:
-In `WORKSPACE`:
 ```python
 # Download the rules_docker repository
 http_archive(